mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 _Area Of Responsibility_ defines the area for which a [DRI](list-of-terms.md#dri) is accountable.
 The [AOR page](../../operations/operations/areas-of-responsibility.md) provides information on AORs across the company.

+### ARR

+Annual Recurring Revenue (“ARR”) is a measurement for time-limited subscription contracts.
+ARR normalizes contracted recurring revenue into a one year period to allow for like-kind comparisons between contracts that have differing start/end dates and/or different contract lengths.
+In a recurring revenue model, ARR represents the anticipated total revenue from all active contracts for the future 12 months from any measurement period.
+“Active” is defined as starting from customer contract signing date, not subscription start date.
+ARR does not include revenue from non-recurring items such as one-time setup fees or professional services.

+For example, total ARR from 3 separate customers would be as follows:

+Customer A: 6-month contract totaling $60,000.
+ARR = $120,000 ($60,000/6 * 12)
+Customer B: 12-month contract totaling $240,000.
+ARR = $240,000
+Customer C: 15-month contract totaling $45,000.
+ARR = $36,000 ($45,000/15 * 12)
+Total ARR for Company = $396,000 ($120,000 + $240,000 + $36,000)

+### Bookings

+The ARR associated with sales transactions closed during the period.
+Note that Bookings and Billings are different, particularly for pro-rated contracts and multi-year contracts.
+Billings corresponds to the amount the customer is invoiced.

 ### Bug

 An obvious error in Mattermost software that is typically a code defect.
 Changes required to accommodate unsupported third-party software \(such as browsers or operating systems\) are not considered bugs - they are considered improvements.